Schapiro: At VCU, a pricey failure has 1,000 fathers

 For starters, Rao appears to have positioned himself in a way that can minimize accountability.
 As president, he serves at the pleasure of the board of visitors, the university's governing panel made up of gubernatorial appointees.
 Rao is also head of the health system, giving him the first and last word on its affairs.

-That means Rao - following the lead of his predecessor, Eugene Trani, in simultaneously sitting as university president and VCU Health president - owns the success and failure of VCU Health.
-But this latest failure is spun less as the troublesome deal it was and more as the supposed failure of the medical campus' chief, Dr. Art Kellermann, to be a team player.
+That means Rao — following the lead of his predecessor, Eugene Trani, in simultaneously sitting as university president and VCU Health president — owns the success and failure of VCU Health.
+According to emails in 2021 obtained by The Times-Dispatch, this latest failure was viewed by VCU leadership less as the troublesome deal it was and more as the supposed refusal of the medical campus' chief, Dr. Art Kellermann, to be a team player.

-Kellermann would be pushed out for pushing back on the project as costly and impractical.
+Kellermann appears to have been pushed out for pushing back on the project as costly and impractical.
 He cited damning research by VCU Health's outside law firm.
 Don't forget: Miyares, as attorney general, doesn't advise the agency.
 The firm, in a five-page spread sheet labeled "Project Risks," warned of mounting expenses, possible overruns and millions in ironclad obligations.

 One of those perils, the private lawyers wrote, was political: "If significant budget overages (approx. 5%) occur at any time, (VCU Health) will need to reapply to the House and Senate finance committees for approval of amounts over the current budget.
 Such committees could deny the request."